barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

     like using item-based encumbrance.
 So I'd need to change the character sheets.
-Foundry character sheets are defined in code, and while I am a software engineer by trade and do program things for fun, I didn't really feel like reprogramming my [glo:vtt] just to run a game.
+Foundry character sheets are defined in code, and while I am a software engineer by trade and do program things for fun, I didn't really feel like reprogramming my [abbr:vtt] just to run a game.

     I already went down that route previously, with [Roll20][], and it led to a lot of work.

 - **Mapping:** The Foundry drawing tools are pretty bad.
-The assumption is very much that the [glo:gm] provides cool maps with dynamic lighting and effects and everything all set up, and the players just move their tokens through the map.
+The assumption is very much that the [abbr:gm] provides cool maps with dynamic lighting and effects and everything all set up, and the players just move their tokens through the map.
 The drawing tools are for quickly sketching something small.